wfdoran/python-learn/lession3.md

 ```

 Here we only used `range(4)` to execute the code block 4 times.
 We
 did not use its value.
-As a convention, we will use the valid variable `_`
+As a convention, we will use the valid but
-in such siturations to indicate the the value is not used.
+silly variable `_` in such situations to indicate the the value is
+not used.

 Here is a nested loop.